TestAutomationMultiverse/Data_Quality_Engineering/docs/index.md

 #### Anomaly detection

 Machine learning models can be trained to recognize "normal" behavior within datasets.
 When data deviates from this norm, it's flagged as anomalous.
-Early detection of anomalies can warn businesses of potential system failures, security breaches, or even changing market trends. (**Tip:** check out this tutorial on [**how to build a real-time anomaly detection using Redpanda and Bytewax**](https://redpanda.com/blog/air-quality-monitoring-application-redpanda-bytewax).)
+Early detection of anomalies can warn businesses of potential system failures, security breaches, or even changing market trends.

 #### Imputation